 Strengthening Rutgers University’s Ties in Latin America

-The Rutgers Global Latin America Initiative was created in 2020 to further grow Rutgers’ presence in Latin America by building partnerships, supporting campus constituents, and developing programs.
+The Rutgers Latin America Initiative was created in March 2020 in order to:

 Marcelo Meregalli Ferrer, Latin American Specialist